 Supporting services professional employees are expected to be included on school-based and non-school-based committees to facilitate the opportunity to provide input on issues pertinent to them and other supporting services employees.
 Meeting agendas should be made available to staff in a central digital location.
-In order for their contributions to be valued by the other team members, they must be full participants in the process.
+In order for their contributions to be valued by the other team members, they must be full participants in the planning, implementation, and assessment process.
 This will ensure that the needs and interests of supporting services professional employees are addressed in the decision-making process.
 As members of these teams, supporting services professionals are accountable to those they represent by informing them about the meetings and getting their feedback and input.
 The Compact on Respect will be a guiding document for the work of these committees.
 The Triad shall be responsible for ensuring that the Organizational Culture of Respect Compact is embedded in all school-based settings.
-In non-school-based settings, the ESR shall work with appropriate administrators to ensure compliance.
+ESR are not part of disciplinary or personnel matters.
+ESRs may refer issues beyond the scope of their role to SEIU Local 500, and MCPS's Employee Assistant Programs and Conflict Resolution Assistance.